CryFecteau/GalacticAgeCalculator/README.md

 #### By Crystal Fecteau

 ## Description
-A web application to see how old you are or were on other planets before hitting the average life expectancy of 79 years old.
+A web application to see how old you are or were on other planets before hitting the average life expectancy of 79 years old on Earth.

 ### Specs
 | Spec | Input | Output |